zhiwenwuZW/VistaShare/docs/proposal.md

 ## 6. Requirements for Success

+Our system should use at least two cameras, one lidar and two Raspberry Pis.
+To achieve good live video transmission, we need to prepare a stable Wi-Fi source using Hotspot.
+For dangerous object detection, we might need datasets online to train a classfication model.
+Finally, we need two cars to test the system.
 What skills and resources are necessary to perform the project?

 ## 7. Metrics of Success